 I went lightweight for this trek.
 Aside from my camera gear I only brought 2 days’ worth of clothing (there’s laundry at the hostels), some toiletries, microfiber towel, a water-proof poncho, and a water bottle.
 That’s it.
 You can read all about the other guides on what to bring, but I think it’s overkill.

-I will write this here in caps lock so you will take it seriously: BRING AN INSECT REPELLENT!
+I will write this here in caps lock so you will take it seriously: BRING INSECT REPELLENT!

 This is the single most important item you’ll need on this trek.
 Just read about why on my second day of this tour.